espocrm/documentation/administration/formula.md

 `datetime\addHours(VALUE, HOURS)` Adds HOURS to datetime VALUE.
 HOURS can be negative.

 #### datetime\addDays
-`datetime\addDays(VALUE, DAYS)` Adds HOURS to date or datetime VALUE.
+`datetime\addDays(VALUE, DAYS)` Adds DAYS to date or datetime VALUE.
 DAYS can be negative.

 #### datetime\addWeeks
 `datetime\addWeeks(VALUE, WEEKS)` Adds WEEKS to date or datetime VALUE.
 WEEKS can be negative.